ngUpgraders/ng-forward/API.md

 ## @Resolve

 A decorator to be used in place of the `resolve` ui-router state property.
 You place this decorator on a static function and it will add that function to the state's resolve map.
 It is convenient because you can store the Resolve information alongside the component that needs it, instead of the parent.
+If you need to inject dependencies into the resolve method, use [@Inject](https://github.com/ngUpgraders/ng-forward/blob/master/API.md#inject).

 Example: